"Critical step." Kansas City's World Cup bid to be presented next week

-KANSAS CITY, MO (KCTV) -- Kansas City's 2026 World Cup bid will be presented to FIFA on March 10.
+KANSAS CITY, Missouri (KCTV) -- Kansas City's 2026 World Cup bid will be presented to FIFA on March 10.

 The presentation will include discussion on field specs, site plans around the Kansas City metro area and "key topics" related to Arrowhead Stadium.